 If you’re looking to liven up your drum set or just change something in it then you can consider buying an acrylic snare drum.
 DW’s Design series is a perfect fit for almost any drum set you have, no matter if it’s wooden or acrylic.

-Acrylic drums generally have clear, tinted, or frosted drum shells.
-The use of acrylic in drum making allows for a much more interesting look, when compared to standard wooden drums.
+Acrylic drums generally have clear, tinted, or frosted acrylic shells.
+The use of acrylic in drum making allows for a much more interesting look when compared to standard wooden drums.

-They are great when used in conjunction with LED drum lights or colored drum heads.
+They are great when used in conjunction with led drum lights or colored drum heads.
 Dual-sided LED lights are the best ones to go for when lighting up acrylic drums (compared to single-sided lights commonly used on wooden drums).
 Under the stage lights are where the acrylic drums shine.

 The Build and Weight of Acrylic Drums